atomak47/seniorprojectwebsite/README.md

 6. Make the checkout page a bit better
     -fix white font make it black
 7. Add a user profile -and have it autofill user info when checking out
+8. New arrivals page that blends all three